 recipe instructions

-Mix in the wet ingredients.
-Mix in the sour cream and canola oil on low speed until it turns into a paste.
-Scrape down the sides and bottom of the bowl with a rubber spatula.
+Step 2: Mix in the wet ingredients.
+Mix in the sour cream and canola oil until it turns into a paste.
+Scrape down the bowl, then stream in the eggs, milk, and vanilla extract.

 The cake MUST be cool before assembling or everything will melt!
 Once it is cool, remove and wash the sides of the pan.
 It will ensure a clean removal once the mousse is on top.

-Make the whipped cream.
+Step 4: Make the whipped cream.
 Whisk the heavy cream and powdered sugar with a stand mixer on high speed until soft peaks form.

 Transfer it to a large bowl and keep it in the fridge until ready to use.

-Fold the mango mousse.
+Step 6: Fold the mango mousse.
 Pour the mango puree into the bowl of whipped cream.
+Use a rubber spatula to gently fold the two together until homogenous.

-Make the mousse layer.
+Step 7: Make the mousse layer.
 Evenly spread half of the mango mousse on top of the cake layer.
+Then spread half of the reserved mango puree over the top of the mousse.

 Layer the rest of the mango mousse next.

-Layer the mango puree.
+Step 8: Layer the mango puree.
 Dollop the rest of the mango puree on top and use a toothpick to swirl it into the mousse.

-Chill before serving.
-Before serving, chill the mousse cake in the fridge for at least 3-4 hours, overnight is best!
+Step 9: Chill before serving.
+Before serving, chill it in the fridge for at least 3-4 hours, overnight is best!
+You can garnish the top edge with diced mangoes or serve it as is.
+Enjoy your mango mousse cake!

 expert baking tips